vishnu-prasad-r/ribbot/README.markdown

 Ribbot seeks to allow any company or online community to setup a similar forum and build a high quality community online.

+To enable sign-in via Facebook, please pass your application Id and Key to a server as variables.

 ## Contributing

 * Feel free to fork, and submit pull requests